Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 We decided to make something completely new... using only 100% natural and real food ingredients (including animal-based ones) and absolutely NO sneaky additives or chemicals.

-We're calling it OMNI¹ – it's every superfood and natural compound we wish we could consume every day, no matter where we are or what life throws at us – all packed into one convenient serving.
+We're calling it OMNI¹ – it's every true superfood and natural compound we wish we could consume every day, no matter where we are or what life throws at us – all packed into one convenient serving.

 grass-fed colostrum